kanaria69/Mainecoco/README.md

-## I used to be addicted to the hokey pokey, but I turned myself around.
+## When I left school, I passed every one of my exams with the exception of Greek Mythology.
+It always was my achilles elbow